-If I’ve recently tested positive for COVID-19, do I need to get vaccinated right away?
+If I’ve recently tested positive for COVID-19, do I need to get vaccinated?

 If I’ve tested positive for COVID-19 and have received one dose of a two-dose vaccine, am I required to get a second dose?

 Yes.
-Students are only considered "fully vaccinated" according to Cornell's standards when they have completed a series of COVID-19 vaccine approved by the following three organizations: the Food and Drug Administration (FDA), the European Medicines Agency (EMA) and the World Health Organization (WHO).
+Students are only considered "fully vaccinated" according to Cornell's standards when they have completed a series of an FDA- or WHO-authorized or approved COVID-19 vaccine.

 What happens if my second dose of a two-dose vaccine is the same vaccine but is listed under a different brand name?

-As long as the vaccine is the same, Cornell intends to accept doses with different brand names.
-Cornell is building an option into the Daily Check proof of vaccination tool to allow students to enter multi-brand two-dose vaccines.
-If you have not yet entered your first vaccine, please wait to do so until that option is available.
-If you have already entered your first vaccine – or you have any other questions about this process – please submit a support request through Cornell’s COVID-19 Support Center.
+As long as the vaccine is the same, Cornell can accept doses with different brand names.
+There is an option in the Daily Check proof of vaccination tool that allows students to enter multi-brand two-dose vaccines.

-Students may request a medical or religious exemption.
+Students may request a medical or religious exemption, or both.
 See details on our COVID-19 Vaccination page.

-Can my parents / family members receive a COVID vaccine?
+Can my parents / family members receive a COVID vaccine at Cornell?

 Cornell is only able to provide vaccination for students.